browserengineering/book/book/html.md

 Attributes
 ==========

-HTML attributes give additional information about an element; an open tag can have any number of attributes (though close tags can't have any).
-Attribute values can be anything, and they can be written quoted, unquoted, or omitted entirely.
-Quoted attributes can even contain whitespace.
-For simplicity, let's skip the case where attribute values contain whitespace, and extend our parser to understand attributes.
+Our parser is looking for a tag named `meta`, but it's finding a tag named "`meta name="generator" content="pandoc" /`".
+The self-closing code isn't triggered.
+We're going to need to support attributes if we want the parser to work right.

-Since we're not handling attributes with whitespace, we can split the tag contents on whitespace to get the tag name and the attribute-value
+HTML attributes add information about an element; open tags can have any number of attributes.
+Attribute values can be quoted, unquoted, or omitted entirely.
+Let's have our parser ignore values that contain whitespace---which are a little complicated---and just focus on the simple case.

-pairs:
+Since we're not handling whitespace in values, we can split on whitespace to get the tag name and the attribute-value pairs:

 ``` {.python}
 class HTMLParser: